What is rifampicin?

 - Rifinah™ tablets, where it is combined with isoniazid for the treatment of tuberculosis and leprosy

-Rifampicin is usually well tolerated and rarely causes serious toxicity.
-The commonest side effects involve skin and the gastrointestinal system.
+Rifampicin is usually well-tolerated and rarely causes serious toxicity.
+The commonest side effects involve the skin and the gastrointestinal system.

-- Tears, sweat and urine may become orange coloured and contact lenses may be permanently stained.
+Tears, sweat and urine may become orange coloured by oral rifampicin.
+Contact lenses may be permanently stained.
+This effect is usually mild and self-limiting.

-- Hepatitis, particularly if rifampicin is given with isoniazid
+Hepatitis can be caused by rifampicin, particularly if rifampicin is given with isoniazid.

 Rifampicin is sometimes used intermittently (less than 2 to 3 doses per week) for the treatment of tuberculosis and leprosy.
 When rifampicin is used in this way, it may be associated with a ‘flu-like syndrome, shortness of breath, low blood pressure, acute renal failure and shock.

 Rifampicin is a P-glycoprotein inducer and may increase the breakdown of other medications, making them less effective.
-The dosage of these drugs may need adjustment if taken together with rifampicin:
+The dosage of these drugs may need adjustment if they are taken together with rifampicin:

 - Anticoagulants (warfarin, dabigatran)